Published on in Health Tip of the Week

 Q: If an individual is exposed to a known case of COVID-19 in school, when should they be tested to see if they’ve been infected?

-A: If they are symptomatic, they should get tested as soon as possible.
-For children who don’t have symptoms, the best time to be tested is 5-7 days after the exposure risk.
-If the test that is obtained on day 7 post-exposure is negative, the child can resume school/activities.
+A: When to test depends on whether an individual has been vaccinated.
+A fully vaccinated individual should be tested 3-5 days after exposure or when symptomatic.
+An individual who has not been vaccinated should test 5-7 days after exposure.
+If the test that is obtained on day 7 post-exposure is negative, it is safe to resume school/activities.
 If no testing was performed, the CDC recommends 10 days of quarantine after exposure and before returning to in-person schooling or activities.
 Your local school district may require a longer period of quarantine, but generally not more than 14 days after exposure.

-CHOP now has robust testing capability.
-You can get a COVID-19 test for your child at any one of our several drive-thru/walk-through sites, as well as at our Urgent Care locations.
+You can get a COVID-19 test for your child by making an appointment at any one of CHOP's drive-thru/walk-through sites.
 The testing is quick and painless and no longer requires a deep swab to the back of the nose.

 Q: Are the COVID-19 vaccines safe?

 A: Yes!
-All COVID-19 vaccines have undergone rigorous testing before being approved by the FDA.
+All COVID-19 vaccines have undergone rigorous testing before being approved by the FDA and have been safely received by hundreds of millions of Americans.
 You may experience some reactions from the vaccine; this is to be expected.
 Your immune system is responding to the spike protein in the vaccine.
-Most reactions occur within the first three days, and may occur after the first or second shot – or both.
-The most common reactions after the vaccine for individuals younger than 55 years old include: fatigue, headache, muscle ache, fever, chills and arm pain.
+Most reactions occur within the first three days and may occur after the first or second shot – or both.
+The most common reactions after the vaccine for individuals younger than 55 include: fatigue, headache, muscle ache, fever, chills and arm pain.
 Reactions typically resolve in a few days.
-Also, remember that no COVID-19 vaccines are currently approved for use in children younger than age 16.
+Also, remember that no COVID-19 vaccines are currently approved for use in children younger than age 12.

 Q: What’s the best mask and mask advice for kids?

 A: The best mask is one that fits on your child’s face, covers both their nose and mouth and is snug on the sides so it doesn’t bunch up.
-You don’t need KN-95 masks.
-Masks should include two layers of cotton.
+You don’t need KN-95 masks, but cloth masks should include three or more layers.
 Make it fun!
 Let them pick the design – whether it’s superheroes, princesses or a cool pattern.
 And then get a bunch.
 Your child attending school will need multiples throughout the week to avoid laundry every night.
 Masks should be dry and clean.
 If it’s not, switch it out (safely, far from others).
-Most kids who are resistant to mask wearing can be gradually taught to wear them properly.
+Virtually all kids, even toddlers, who are resistant to mask wearing can be gradually taught to wear them properly.

 Pro Tip: Consider putting self-stick hooks by your front door with a little laundry bag or basket near it.
 Clean masks go on the hooks; dirty masks go in the laundry bag or basket right away!